kr-colab/disperseNN2/docs/source/vignette.rst

 **Interpretation**.
-Sigma is the SD of the gaussian dispersal kernel.
-The distance to a random parent is root-2 * sigma.
-We trained with only 100 generations spatial, hence the estimate reflects demography in the recent past.
+The output, :math:`\sigma`, is an estimate for the standard deviation of the Gaussian dispersal kernel from our training simulations; in addition, the same parameter is used for the mating distance (and competition distance).
+Therefore, to get the distance to a random parent, i.e., effective :math:`\sigma`,  we apply a posthoc correction of :math:`\sqrt{\frac{3}{2}} \times \sigma`.
+In this example, we trained with only 100 generations spatial, hence the dispersal rate estimate reflects demography in the recent past.